nanocosmos/documentation-net/docs/cloud-frontend-v3/Dashboard_Live_Processing.md

 By clicking on the button "Edit Options" next to the title you can [edit your selections](#modifying-live-processing-after-stream-creation).
 It also allows you to review the current settings.
 The listed options show whether each option is active, the configured **interval** (in seconds), the **duration** (in seconds), and the number of available resource links.

+## Output Links and Assets

+When expanding the links for active processes, you will see the URLs for each resource.

 ![Screenshot: Expanded Live Processing Table showing the available resources for each option](../assets/cloud-frontend/cf-opcodes-collapsed-links.png)
 *Screenshot: Expanded Live Processing Table showing the available resources for each option*

-When expanding the links for active processes, you will see the URLs for each resource.
+- For **motion clips** and **thumbnails** you can find generic URLs that lead to the corresponding files.
 - For **recordings**, you’ll also find the date and time of each session next to the resource link.
 - For **replay**, three different links are provided, directing you to demo tools:
     - **Latest Live Session**: Clicking "Clip & Share Latest Live Session" leads you to the demo page, where, in addition to viewing the live stream, you can use the **Clipping Tool** to create live clips.